Ohio Travel Guide: Best Places to Visit, Weekend Trips, Lake Erie, Hocking Hills, and Local Planning Tips

 Cincinnati Riverfront Weekend

-This route can include the Cincinnati Zoo, Over-the-Rhine, Findlay Market, the riverfront, museums, sports, and nearby Northern Kentucky views.
+This route can include the Cincinnati Zoo, Over-the-Rhine, Findlay Market, the riverfront, museums, sports, breweries, and nearby Northern Kentucky views.

 Amish Country and Mohican

-This route works well for markets, bakeries, scenic drives, cabins, canoeing, covered bridges, and a slower countryside trip.
+This route works well for markets, bakeries, scenic drives, cabins, canoeing, covered bridges, forests, and a slower countryside trip.

-Dayton and Aviation History
+Dayton Aviation and History Trip

 This route is strong for families and history travelers who want the National Museum of the United States Air Force, aviation history, parks, and easy regional travel.